 Artists’ Papers Register

 A location register of the papers of artists, designers and craftspeople held in publicly accessible collections in the United Kingdom and Ireland.
+(This resource is currently offline).

 The Museum of Modern Art Archives includes: a) records relevant to the Museum’s history (minutes, committee reports, departmental papers, photographs, sound recordings, and videotapes); b) personal papers of curators and directors when relevant to Museum interests or history; c) papers of individuals related to Museum interests, such as Trustees and former staff; d) oral histories; e) twentieth-century primary resource material, including papers, manuscripts, and photographs; f) a photographic archive comprised of tens of thousands of images.